What is the living wage used by the Living Wage Foundation and how is it calculated?

 Employers can apply to the Living Wage Foundation for accreditation if all their directly employed and contracted staff are paid the voluntary living wage.

 The London living wage is calculated by the Greater London Authority's Living Wage Unit and announced by the Mayor of London.
 The living wage rate for the rest of the UK is set by the Centre for Research in Social Policy at Loughborough University, based on a calculation known as the Minimum Income Standard for the UK.
-Both the national and London rates of the living wage are uprated annually at the beginning of November each year.
+Both the national and London rates of the living wage are uprated annually in November.

 The compulsory national living wage is the statutory national minimum wage rate that must be paid to workers aged 25 and over.
-The rate of the national living wage from 1 April 2018 is £7.83 per hour.
-Future rises will be recommended by the Low Pay Commission, with the aim that it will reach 60% of median earnings by 2020.
+The rate of the national living wage from 1 April 2020 is £8.72 per hour.
+Future rises will be recommended by the Low Pay Commission.
 This statutory rate is not connected to the rate used by the Living Wage Foundation.